mvdwetering/yamaha_ynca/README.md

 * **Q: Why are entities unavailable when receiver is in standby?**
   The receiver does not allow changing of settings when it is in standby, so the entities become Unavailable in Home Assistant to indicate this.

-* **Q: Why does the integration shows too many or not enough features that are available on my receiver?**
+* **Q: Why does the integration not show all features mentioned in the README?**
   The integration tries to autodetect as many features as possible, but it is not possible for all features on all receivers.
-You can adjust detected/supported features for your receiver in the integration configuration.
+You can adjust detected/supported some features for your receiver in the integration configuration.
+It can also be that your receiver does not expose that feature, you can make an issue if you believe it is supposed to be supported on your receiver.

 * **Q: How can I stream audio from a URL?**
   You can't with this integration since the protocol does not support that.
 You might be able to use the [DLNA Digital Media Renderer integration](https://www.home-assistant.io/integrations/dlna_dmr/) that comes with Home Assistant.

-* **Q: Why are Scene buttons are not working on some receivers?**
+* **Q: Why are Scene buttons are not working for my receiver?**
-  On some receivers (e.g. RX-V475 with firmware 1.34/2.06) the command to activate the scenes does not work even though the receiver indicates support for them.
+  On some receivers (e.g. RX-V475) the command to activate the scenes does not work even though the receiver seems to indicate support for them.
 There might be more receivers with this issue, please report them in an issue or start a discussion.

   The non-working buttons can be disabled in the integration configuration by selecting "0" for number of scenes instead of "Auto detect".

-  As an alternative the scenes can be activated by sending the scene commands through service calls on the [Remote control entity](#remote-control).
+  As an alternative the scenes can be activated by sending the scene commands by performing the `remote.send_command` action on the [Remote control entity](#remote-control).

 ```yaml
 service: remote.send_command